Geethma-Ekanayake2021/Geethma-Ekanayake2021.github.io/README.md

 ### About Me:

 I am currently a first year undergraduate student following the degree BSc(Hons)in Biotechnology at SLIIT.
-I believe that life is not about finding but creating myself.I'm passionate about gaining new experiences, facing challenges and learning new things.I acknowledge my own self worth;my self confidence soaring.
+I believe that life is not about finding but creating myself.I'm passionate about gaining new experiences, facing challenges and learning new things.I acknowledge my own self worth;my self confidence soaring.I am adept at handling mutiple tasks on a daily basis and working well under pressure, bringing forth a motivated attitude and a variety of powerful skills.
+I'm hardworking, diligent, and dedicated-all qualities l put forward in everything I do.

 ![Photograph](https://user-images.githubusercontent.com/91940743/136012584-09c77be8-32c3-4535-9a0b-dfcd263b1fa6.jpeg)